EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host-reputationd.md

 - Please ensure the secret for this account and the host registration account are backed up to safeguard against any issues with the host machine.
 - When specifying an existing account, it will act as a delegate for the reputation assessment process.
 - If managing `multiple hosts`, a SINGLE reputation account can be used for all, with a separate `DELEGATE HOOK` integrated into the reputation account.
 This is not the reputation hook that manages all the host's reputations.
 This will be a separate lightweight hook running in the host reputation account.
 - If you are opted in as a one-to-many reputation account mode.
 It's recommended not to assign a large number of hosts to your reputation account as it would cause account sequence conflicts.
 Even though the transactions are submitted parallel for hosts in their ReputationD services, they are submitted in a randomized manner.
-However, since the reputation preparation happens within the last 10% of the moment, due to this small time window.
+However, since the reputation registration preparation happens within a quarter of the moment, due to this small time window.
 The higher the number of hosts higher the possibility of getting same account sequence.
 - Changing the modes of existing reputation account could lead to some temporary consequences for already configured hosts which are opted in.
   - For example, if you set reputation to manage `multiple hosts`, And if you have already opted in the same reputation account for a single host there is a chance of missing the current reputation assessment of the existing host.
 - The host will be responsible for covering the cost of invoking this hook, which triggers upon a specific transaction called `ttACCOUNT_SET`.